lowrycode/swaplett-project/README.md

 ### 3. Consistent Style

 Similar elements look and behave in a similar way.
-For example
+For example:
 - all clickable buttons have a consistent (blue) colour theme with similar hover effects
 - all hyperlinked text has the same (light blue) colour theme with similar hover effects
 - select boxes have the same colour theme